google/xls/docs_src/contributing.md

 commits,[^why-add] please be sure to squash them into one again once the PR is approved (though squashing continuously is also acceptable).

-[^why-add]: Adding commits preserves the GitHub code review history and makes it
-    easier to review incremental changes, but causes an additional "round trip" with the reviewer for the final squash after approval, so there is a small procedural tradeoff.

 Generally, squashing to a single commit can be accomplished by:

 ```console